 - Finally, slowly walk your feet backward and lift the hips until you reach the down-dog position.
 Hold for 30 seconds.

-This pose gives you a chance to stretch your hamstrings and practice a stepping motion.
+This pose gives you a chance to stretch your hip flexors and practice a stepping motion.

 - First, face the side of the chair.